Summary of Marcel Duchamp

 This miniature model of a traditional French window was made to Duchamp's specifications by a carpenter in New York.
 The title, inscribed at the base along with the words "COPYRIGHT ROSE SELAVY 1920," would have been an obvious pun in the aftermath of World War I, which turned many a lusty or "fresh" young spouse into a widow.
 (Incidentally, the work marks the debut of Duchamp's feminine alter ego, Rose Selavy.)
 As if to signal mourning, the eight windowpanes are covered in black polished leather, which fully blocks out the view, thus playing havoc with the notion of painting as a window onto the world.

-Painted wood, glass, leather - Tate Modern, London
+Painted wood, glass, leather - Museum of Modern Art, New York

 Rotary Demisphere (Precision Optics)